SaketMunda/cnn-computer-vision-introduction/README.md

 In this repo, we're going to follow the TensorFlow modelling workflow we've been following so far whilst learning about how to build and use CNNs.

+> **Note**: Convolutional Neural Network learn features and patterns by themselves, we don't need to tell them learn this or that feature.

 # (typical)* Architecture of a CNN